maidsafe/rfcs/proposed/0000-crust-refactor/crust-library.md

     type Item = AcceptingEndpoint<'c>;
 }

+/// Represents an endpoint that Crust is currently listening on.
+An endpoint
+/// consists of the local endpoint address and the external addresses
-impl<'c> AcceptingEndpoint<'c> {
+/// connectable by other peers. impl<'c> AcceptingEndpoint<'c> {
-    fn local_endpoint(&self) -> &ListenEndpoint;
+    /// Returns immediately with the local address of this endpoint. fn local_endpoint(&self) -> &ListenEndpoint;
+    /// Return an iterator over the known mapped addresses of this endpoint.
+    /// Does not perform any port-mapping.
     fn known_endpoints<'e>(&'e self) -> KnownEndpoints<'e, 'c>;
+    /// Maps this endpoint and returns an iterator that can be used to get
+    /// the mapped addresses.
     fn mapped_endpoints<'e>(&'e self)
         -> MappedEndpoints<'e, 'c>,
 }